OpenVidu/openvidu-loadtest/README.md

 The load test has **several stop conditions**.
 It will stop when any of the following conditions occur:

-* When loadtest-controller receives an **exception error** from any of the workers.
+* When loadtest-controller receives an **exception error** from any of the workers (or the number of exceptions in RETRY_TIMES when RETRY_MODE is true).

-* When any of workers **can't create a new participant** because of lack of resources or a long time trying creating it.
+* When any of workers **can't create a new participant** because of lack of resources or a long time trying creating it (will retry if RETRY_MODE is true).

 Take into account that errors can be produced by OpenVidu errors or if the worker itself is overloaded.
 Please control CPU usage in workers.